 Am I Eligible for DLA?

 DLA is ordinarily only available once within a fiscal year, but there are numerous exceptions to this rule.
 Exceptions include PCS orders for schooling at courses run by the military, evacuations, orders in conjunctions with a base realignment or closure, orders for the service member to go on an Indeterminate Temporary Duty (ITDY), or any other situation in which the military sees fit.
+Honestly, there are so many exceptions that it hardly seems like a rule.

 If you move twice due to the revocation, modification, cancellation, or amendment of orders after the PCS move has physically been made, then you will be authorized a second DLA at the Secondary DLA rate, which can be found here.